-W. Jeffery Marsh is an associate professor of ancient scripture at Brigham Young University.
+W. Jeffery Marsh was an associate professor of ancient scripture at Brigham Young University when this was written.

 By the time the epistles of John were written (about A.D.
 100), the apostasy was well under way.
 The flame of faith initially lit by the Savior flickered and dimmed, and the long night of darkness foreknown and foretold by the Savior and His Apostles began to engulf the early Church (see Matthew 24:24; Acts 20:29; Galatians 1:6; Jude 1:4; Revelation 2:2).
 Apostles were slain, “ordinances were changed or abandoned.
 The line was broken, and the authority to confer the Holy Ghost as a gift was gone.
 The Dark Ages of apostasy settled over the world.”

 Many in modern Christianity deny that a universal apostasy from the early Church ever occurred.
 Yet “the church founded by Jesus and the apostles did not survive and was not expected to. . . .
 Jesus himself insisted that the Light was to be taken away. . . .
 [He] announced in no uncertain terms that his message would be rejected by all men, as the message of the prophets had been before, and that he would soon leave the world to die in its sins and seek after him in vain.”